briandconnelly/BEACONToolkit/csv/doc/csv.md

 ### Data Subsets and Selection

-TODO: standard indexing stuff

-Subsets can also be selected based on some criteria.
+Similar to NumPy, subsets can also be selected based on some criteria.
 For example, we can find the records in our luminescence data where luminescence readings were greater than 40:

     data[data['Luminescence'] > 40]